Master of Science in Nursing (MSN)

-Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center or the American Association of Critical Care Nurses as an Adult-Gerontology Acute Care Nurse Practitioner.
+Graduates are eligible for certification through the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN) as an Adult-Gerontology Acute Care Nurse Practitioner.
 Additionally, as an advanced practice nurse, graduates qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours